Chapter 5 - Playing the Game

 IMPERSONATE

-Make a PERSONALITY roll as your hero attempts to impersonate a particular individual.
+Make a PRC-contested PERSONALITY roll as your hero attempts to impersonate a particular individual.

 IMPRESS